secureworks/aristotle/docs/post_filter_mod.rst

    example, the action ``set_priority "-1"`` will cause the existing priority value in the rule to be decreased by 1; the action ``set_priority "+2"`` will cause the existing priority value to be increased by 2.
 If a given keyword (e.g. ``priority``, ``rev``, etc.) does not already exist in the rule, no changes will be made and a warning message will be given.
-If a relative modification caueses a value to drop below what the engine allows (e.g. a negative ``priority`` value), then the value will be set to the minimum allowed (e.g. ``priority: 1``).
+If a relative modification causes a value to drop below what the engine allows (e.g. a negative ``priority`` value), then the value will be set to the minimum allowed (e.g. ``priority: 1``).
    Supported keywords and examples: